MuhammadUsmanAslam/programmer-summit/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+- If you like this project you can share this on your social media.
+- If there is any issue there you can open new issue on the repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>